3and4/Leither/doc/GongShi-en.md

 **Network Partition**
 Partition enables two unique advantages.
 The first one is elastic concurrency support.
 The second is an opaque network with variable shades of gray.

-In each pulse cycle, trustworthy Leither node (**Bookkeeper**)) will be elected to process the branch where it resides.
+A **Election Cycle** is 30 minutes (by default), during which trustworthy nodes are eleceted as **Bookkeeper**.
 Each branch is also appointed a backup candidate to safeguard the network.
 The Leither nodes that are assigned to the lowest leaf layers process specific business instructions.
 Upper layers only merge changed child-branches into the tree, and generate synopsis.

 Top layer information is synchronized over the whole Leither network.